eternalseptember/rpi-test/README.md

 * Markdown editor with [Markdownx](https://neutronx.github.io/django-markdownx/installation/) in the body of the post, and made the preview collapsible.
 * Enabled image upload to the media folder.
 * Pagination on the index page and category page.
+* Next/Prev links on each entry's page.

 Things that I will eventually experiment with:

-* next/prev links on each entry's page.
+* search function

 ## Things I've Ruled Out